Chinese Americans

 Chinese Americans are Americans of Chinese ancestry.
-Many Chinese Americans have ancestors from mainland China, Hong Kong, Macau, Malaysia, Singapore, Taiwan, as well as other regions that are inhabited by large populations of the Chinese diaspora, especially Southeast Asia and some other countries such as Australia, Canada, France, South Africa, New Zealand, and the United Kingdom.
-Chinese Americans include people who became naturalized U.S. citizens as well as their natural-born descendants in the United States.
+They have ancestors from mainland China, Hong Kong, Macau, Malaysia, Singapore, Taiwan, and other regions of the Chinese diaspora, especially Southeast Asia.
+Chinese Americans include naturalized U.S. citizens and their natural-born descendants.

-The Chinese American community is the largest Chinese community outside Asia.
-It is also the third-largest community in the Chinese diaspora, behind the Chinese communities in Thailand and Malaysia.
+The Chinese American community is the largest Chinese community outside Asia and the third-largest community in the Chinese diaspora, behind the Chinese communities in Thailand and Malaysia.
 The 2022 American Community Survey of the U.S. Census estimated the population of Chinese Americans at 5,465,428, including 4,258,198 who were Chinese alone, and 1,207,230 who were part Chinese.
-According to the 2010 census, the Chinese American population numbered about 3.8 million.
+The 2010 census numbered the Chinese American population at about 3.8 million.
 In 2010, half of the Chinese-born people in the United States lived in California and New York.

-About half or more of the Chinese ethnic people in the U.S. in the 1980s had roots in Taishan.
-In general, much of the Chinese population before the 1990s consisted of Cantonese or Taishanese-speaking people from southern China, predominately from Guangdong province.
-During the 1980s, more Mandarin-speaking immigrants from Northern China and Taiwan immigrated to the U.S. In the 1990s, a large wave of Fujianese immigrants arrived in the US, many illegally, particularly in the NYC area.
-The Chinese population in much of the 1800s and 1890s lived almost entirely in Western U.S., especially California and Nevada, as well as New York City.
+About half of the Chinese people in the U.S. in the 1980s had roots in Taishan.
+Much of the Chinese population before the 1990s consisted of Cantonese or Taishanese-speaking people from Guangdong province.
+During the 1980s, more Mandarin-speaking immigrants from Northern China and Taiwan immigrated to the US.
+In the 1990s, Fujianese immigrants arrived, many illegally, particularly in the New York City area.
+In the 1800s and 1890s Chinese and Chinese Americans lived almost entirely in Western states, especially California and Nevada, as well as New York City.